-David D. McPherson, MD (Executive Director of the CCTS), is the James T. and Nancy B. Willerson Chair of the Department of Internal Medicine, Director of the Division of Cardiology, and Professor of the Department of Biomedical Sciences at The University of Texas Medical School at Houston.
+David D. McPherson, MD (Corresponding PI; Executive Director of the CCTS), is the James T. and Nancy B. Willerson Chair of the Department of Internal Medicine, Director of the Division of Cardiology, and Professor of the Department of Biomedical Sciences at The University of Texas Medical School at Houston.
 He is also Medical Director of the Memorial Hermann Heart and Vascular Institute–Texas Medical Center.
 Before he joined The University of Texas Health Science Center at Houston, he was Professor of the Graduate School at Northwestern University 1999-2006, Professor of the Division of General Internal Medicine at Feinberg School of Medicine at Northwestern University 1996-2006, and Director of Research of Division of Cardiology at Northwestern University 1989-2006.
 Dr. McPherson has extensive research experience in cardiovascular imaging, vascular biology, and therapeutic delivery to stabilize and modify atherosclerosis.
 He has received continuous funding from the National Institutes of Health, the Canadian Heart Foundation, and other private organizations for nearly 25 years.
 He has authored more than 133 manuscripts, 281 abstracts, 21 book chapters, 14 review articles, and 8 editorials.
 He is the editor of 2 books and is board certified in cardiovascular disease, internal medicine, and echocardiography.
 He is the immediate past President of the Houston Affiliate of the American Heart Association and also serves as Chairman of the Ethics and Bylaws Committee of the American Society of Echocardiography.

-Roberta B. Ness, MD, MPH (Co-Director of the CCTS for Research and Information), is Dean of The University of Texas School of Public Health and holds the M. David Low Chair in Public Health.
+Roberta B. Ness, MD, MPH (Co-PI), is Dean of The University of Texas School of Public Health and holds the M. David Low Chair in Public Health.
 She was Chair of the Department of Epidemiology at the University of Pittsburgh Graduate School of Public Health 2003-2008; Director of University of Pittsburgh Cancer Institute Cancer Epidemiology, Prevention and Control Program 1997-2006; and Director of the University of Pittsburgh Graduate School of Public Health Epidemiology of Women’s Health Program 1995-2008.
 Dr. Ness has had a long and distinguished career that has included teaching, research, and clinical practice in epidemiology, oncology, obstetrics and gynecology, and public health.
 She has authored more than 240 publications and has received more than 20 federal grants.
 She has studied women’s reproductive health, including inflammation and ovarian cancer; gynecologic diseases; the effect of environmental toxins on development of infants; hypertension in the mother during and after pregnancy; and risk markers for endometriosis among women on active duty in the US military.
 She was one of the first investigators to propose gender-based biology as a research paradigm in her book Health and Disease Among Women: Biological and Environmental Influences, and her research has contributed significantly to advancement of knowledge in the discipline of public health.
 She is President of the American College of Epidemiology and has served as a member of its board of directors since 2004.
 In 2008, the Society for General Internal Medicine recognized her as Distinguished Professor of Women’s Health and the Girl Scouts of America named her as Women and Girls of Distinction Honoree in Technology and Innovation.